AltPhilipp/Basel1_SportsCarRental/README.md

 ## Scenario

-The Motorsport Rental Project is a web application for a Motorsport Rental company.
-Users can reserve and rent vehicles for a selected amount of time.
+The Sportscar Rental Project is a web application for a generic sportscar rental company.
+Users are able to rent vehicles from a selection at a given date and time.
 Insurance Packages can be selected with a vehicle rental.
 Admin users can add, remove and edit vehicles.

 ### User Stories: